- Amazon Directory Service for Microsoft Active Directory

 -

-Also known as Amazon Managed Microsoft AD, Amazon Directory Service for Microsoft Active Directory is powered by an actual
+Also known as Amazon Managed Microsoft AD, Amazon Directory Service for Microsoft Active Directory is powered by an actual Microsoft

-with Microsoft SharePoint, Microsoft SQL Server Always On Availability
+SharePoint, Microsoft SQL Server Always On

-applications and services including Amazon WorkSpaces, Amazon WorkDocs, Amazon QuickSight, Amazon Chime, Amazon Connect, and Amazon Relational Database Service for Microsoft SQL
+managed applications and services including Amazon WorkSpaces, Amazon WorkDocs, Amazon QuickSight, Amazon Chime, Amazon Connect, and Amazon Relational Database Service for Microsoft SQL

-Server (Amazon RDS for SQL Server, Amazon RDS for Oracle, and Amazon RDS for
+Server (Amazon RDS for SQL Server, Amazon RDS

 All compatible applications work with user credentials that you store in